Switching from Limited Company to Umbrella Company (2026 Guide)

 What happens to your limited company when you switch?

-You can close it through a Members' Voluntary Liquidation (MVL).
-An MVL is tax-efficient when closing a solvent company.
+You can close it through a Members’ Voluntary Liquidation (MVL).
+An MVL is tax-efficient when you are closing a solvent company.
 Retained profits come out at Capital Gains Tax rates, not income tax rates.
 Use an accountant for this.

-Get advice from a contractor accountant before you decide.
+Speak to a contractor accountant before you decide.
 The right option depends on how much profit is in the company.

 Use the umbrella take home pay calculator to see your exact take-home before you commit.